ipatix/miditool/README.md

 # miditool

+## DISCLAIMER

+This tool is no longer maintained as well as csmidi.

+## Overview

 MIDI Batch Processing Tool

 I created this tool in order to batch process MIDI files for things like the following: